hssandriss/motpe/README.md

 ## Features:
 - NAS as HPO but caring about two objectives, **maximizing** test set accuracy and **minimizing** network number of parameters.
-- Using hierachichal search space.
+- Using hierachichal search space for CNN.
 - Using early stopping for worst configurations in similar way as successive halving (multifidelity).

 ## Original code base made available by paper authors: